Categories

 1. when the target is a pinned tab

-2. with the Invert selection command, when the original selection included a pinned tab
+2. with the Invert command, when the original selection included a pinned tab

 • Within a selection, the tab that receives focus is, in order of priority: